 We also offer an online master’s degree in Curriculum and Instruction with a major in Special Education Studies.
 For information about this program, click here.

 Please note: these are advanced programs designed for current teachers.
-If you are looking to become certified to teach Special Education, please see our Exceptional Student Education (ESE) combined BS/MS program.
+If you are looking to become certified to teach Special Education, please see our Special Education combined BS/MS program.

 In order to meet minimum University admission requirements, applicants must have: